SimonBravek/VOT_dataset_presentation/README.md

 # VOT_dataset_presentation
 This is the third version of VOT web 2023 and future dataset presentation creation guide.
-I'll try to summorize what me and Tomas Peterka did on this project and handle it over to the Matěj Marek.
+I'll try to summarize what me and Tomas Peterka did on this project and handle it over to the Matěj Marek.
 Hopefully finished...

 *the majority of the site is borrowed from the original VOT site.
 I assume that they don't work without their JS files, but when merged with the parent